Research Areas

 DEAD-Box RNA Helicases in Non-coding RNAs and Oncoimmunology

 An RNA-binding protein, DEAD-Box RNA Helicase 3X (DDX3X) regulates various types of non-coding RNAs, including microRNAs, small RNAs, and long non-coding RNAs.
-DDX3X regulates cellular endogenous dsRNA homeostasis, and inhibiting DDX3X triggers dsRNA-sensing innate immune signaling in breast cancer and enhances anti-tumor activity.
-Aligned with in-depth molecular mechanistic studies, immune-competent syngeneic mouse models, our unique DDX3X conditional knockout mouse model, we study the molecular mechanism by which DDX3X controls oncogenic or immunogenic cellular non-coding RNAs, and explore the therapeutic implications of targeting DDX3X in cancer.
+DDX3X regulates cellular endogenous dsRNA homeostasis, and inhibiting DDX3X triggers dsRNA-sensing innate immune signaling in cancers and enhances anti-tumor activity.
+Aligned with in-depth molecular mechanistic studies, immune-competent syngeneic mouse models, and our unique DDX3X conditional knockout mouse model, we study the molecular mechanism by which DDX3X controls oncogenic or immunogenic cellular non-coding RNAs, and explore the therapeutic implications of targeting DDX3X in cancer.